 Perhaps the most important influence on the box office performance for a movie during the third quarter was whether it

 was also available day & date to viewers at home.
 When we compare 2021 to 2019, this was not even a factor.
-During 2019, the “90-day” window was holding firm and virtually all studios adhered to this industry standard.
+During 2019, the “90-day” window was holding firm, and virtually all studios adhered to this industry standard.
 Only Netflix and Amazon were releasing movies simultaneously in theatres and on their streaming platforms.
 Very few exhibitors chose to break ranks and play those films.
-Over the past 18 months, studios have experimented with almost every conceivable approach, from a traditional theatrical exclusive, to simultaneous releasing to theatres and on-line, to streaming exclusive without any theatrical release.
+Over the past 18 months, studios have experimented with almost every conceivable approach, from a traditional theatrical exclusive to simultaneous releasing to theatres and online, to streaming exclusively without any theatrical release.
 However, even the traditional 90-day theatrical exclusive release may not be entirely dead.

 After experimenting with nearly every conceivable approach, the major studios appear to be settling back into a theatrical release for their major titles but using a much shorter exclusive window lasting between 17 and 45 days.
 The box office successes of Disney’s FREE GUY and SHANG-CHI have gone a long way towards reassuring studios that they can still make plenty by leading with theatres.
 On September 13th, Disney announced that all their movies for the remainder of 2021 would be theatrical exclusives with a 45-day window, with the sole exception of ENCANTO which would have a 30day exclusive between Thanksgiving and Christmas.
 This matches the strategy Warner Bros. had previously announced for their 2022 theatrical slate.
 Having the top two Hollywood studios agree on theatrical exclusives has reassured exhibitors that a return to some degree of “normalcy” is imminent.
 However, the past 18 months have proven that plans for the future are always subject to change.
 The following chart gives the release strategy of every major as of September 29, 2021.